-1) Continuing from section 3.5.11.1, verify that the MINI-SCREEN has been reset and the green and yellow Light Screen and System Status indicators are ON.
-If the yellow System status indicator is double-flashing (indicating the MINI-SCREEN System is waiting for a System Reset of a latched condition), perform a System Key Reset.
+Continuing from section 3.5.11.1, verify that the MINI-SCREEN has been reset and the green and yellow Light Screen and System Status indicators are ON.
+If the yellow System status indicator is double-flashing (indicating the MINI-SCREEN System is waiting for a System Reset), perform a System Key Reset.
 At any time, if one or both red status indicator(s) begins to flash, an internal lockout condition exists.
 Refer to Section 5.1 to determine the cause of the lockout.